 Hugh’s 25 year career has always been in Financial Services.
-He has been with FNZ for five years.
+He joined FNZ in 2009.

 Before FNZ, Hugh led EMEA sales operations at DST and before that his roles include building CCC Network Systems in North America from a start-up to a 400 strong $50m (USD) network appliance firm.

 He holds an honours degree in Electronic Engineering, and in the little free time he has outside of FNZ and spending time with his wife and two daughters, Hugh can be found on the golf course, football pitch or ski slopes.

 Matthew was appointed Managing Director, UK & South Africa in February 2019.
 He joined FNZ in December 2012 as Head of Institutional Product before going on to lead the Proposition team in 2014.
 Matthew is now responsible for all aspects of the UK Business including client relationships, sales, technology delivery, asset servicing & support.